 IBB Ventures launches impact fund

-The venture capitalist wants to invest 30 million euros in Berlin-based startups with sustainable business goals.
+The venture capitalist wants to invest 30 million euros in Berlin start-ups with sustainable business goals.
 Part of the money comes from the European Union.

-Berlin-based venture capitalist IBB Ventures is launching an impact fund in parallel to its existing technology funds.
-Through this fund, the subsidiary of Investitionsbank Berlin intends to invest 30 million euros in start-ups that are not solely concerned with commercial success.
+Berlin-based venture capitalist IBB Ventures is launching an impact fund alongside its existing technology funds.
+The subsidiary of Investitionsbank Berlin intends to use this fund to invest 30 million euros in start-ups that are not solely focused on commercial success.

-Specifically, IBB intends to use the money to support Berlin-based companies whose business activities are in line with the United Nations' 17 Sustainable Development Goals (SDGs) and which strive to make a "positive contribution to addressing societal challenges."
+Specifically, IBB wants to use the money to support Berlin-based companies whose business activities are in line with the 17 Sustainable Development Goals (SDGs) of the United Nations and which strive to make a "positive contribution to overcoming social challenges".

-IBB Ventures is raising 60 percent of the funding itself, with the rest coming from the European Regional Development Fund.
-"Berlin is a startup capital and at the same time a pioneer in the growing market of social enterprises," says Berlin's Senator for Economic Affairs Stephan Schwarz: "With the new Impact Fund, we want to further strengthen this development and make even better use of the potential of our startups to tackle major societal challenges."
+IBB Ventures is providing 60 percent of the funding itself, with the remainder coming from the European Regional Development Fund.
+"Berlin is the start-up capital and at the same time a pioneer in the growing market of social enterprises," says Berlin Senator for Economic Affairs Stephan Schwarz: "With the new Impact Fund, we want to further strengthen this development and make even better use of the potential of our start-ups to tackle major social challenges."

 Newsletter